-Rainwater utilization vs. drinking water
+Rainwater harvesting vs. drinking water

-Unfortunately, we forget far too often how naturally water comes out of the tap.
+Unfortunately we forget far too often how naturally water comes out of the tap.
 Open the tap, close the tap.
 Done.
 Although we live in Germany and thus in a water-rich country, we should not be headless when it comes to our drinking water.
 Last year, the federal office for civil protection and disaster relief already warned about the imminent drinking water shortage.
 The use of rainwater can be a good support here.

 Just imagine if you could noticeably reduce your water consumption by using rainwater.
 Water the garden and do the laundry.
 Even the average 45 l per capita used for toilet flushing would be water under the bridge, and wherever drinking water is not required, you could use rainwater instead.
 That’s possible?
 Yeah, sure!